blog-dovydasvenckus/blog/_posts/2016-11-04-lambda-not-equals-method-reference.md

 ---
 layout: post
 title:  "Lambda != method reference"
+description: Comparison between Java 8 method reference and lambda expression.
+One pitfall of method reference that you should avoid.
 date:   2016-11-05 00:02:59 +0300
 categories: java
 ---

+## Introduction
 Most of the IDE's give you hints, that you could replace lambdas with method references.
 But there is a subtle difference between them.